BruceEckel/WinterTechForum-hugo/content/travel/index.md

 1. Take the [Bus from Union Station to Gunnison]( https://webstore.trailways.com/buy-bus-tickets/denver-co-to-gunnison-co) ($37).
+This is a very comfortable bus with power outlets and WiFi (good enough for email but not for streaming).
 You should buy your ticket online, when you make your airline reservation.
+When configured correctly, the bus ticket web page should look something like this: ![Bus Ticket](/images/BusReservation.png)

 1. Get off at the [Powerstop Gas Station & Cafe](http://www.the-powerstop.com/).